DO NOT DELETE THIS SECTION

 MAT251

-This course is designed to further acquaint students with the principles of Calculus.
-This includes techniques of integration; application of integration; exponential and logistic models; parametric equations and polar coordinates; sequence and series; and vector and geometry.
+This course is designed to build on students' knowledge of the principles of Calculus.
+This includes techniques of integration, application of integration, exponential and logistic models, parametric equations, and polar coordinates; sequence and series; and vector and geometry.

 Prerequisites